 Pillsbury House Theatre strives to be accessible to all patrons, in a variety of ways.
-If you need special accommodations not listed on this page or for more information about any of these services, please contact Rachel Fettig, Marketing & Communications Manager at 612-787-3622 or by email.
+If you need special accommodations not listed on this page or for more information about any of these services, please contact Elise Gumm, Marketing & Communications Manager at 612-787-3622 or by email.

-When purchasing tickets, please alert the box office to any accommodations or assistance needed.
+When purchasing tickets, please alert the box office at 612-825-0459 to any accommodations or assistance needed.

-All of our ticket prices for all patrons at all shows in the theatre at Pillsbury House are available as pick-your-price tickets.
+All of our ticket prices for all shows at Pillsbury House are available as pick-your-price tickets.
 Pay what you want at any show.
 (Regular price=$25.)

 Location and Transportation

 The #5 bus going north stops right in front of our building at the southeast corner of 35th and Chicago.
 The southbound bus stops at the northwest corner.
 Our parking lot is free and located south of the Full Cycle Bike Shop at 3515 Chicago Avenue.
-Our neighborhood also has a lot of available free street parking.
+Our neighborhood also has a lot of available free street parking, including parking on Chicago Avenue and 35th Street.

 The main entrance to our building is located in the middle of the building, facing Chicago Avenue, and is entirely wheelchair accessible.